 You’re supposed to hire good people, create a strong management team, communicate the vision, set goals and objectives, and delegate.
 Then, get out of the way and let your team do their jobs.

 Are you spending too much time putting out fires, working “in” the business, rather than “on” the business?
 If your daily activities revolve around operations rather than planning, organizing, directing, and charting the long-term course for the company, you should ask yourself: Am I really the best person for the CEO role?
-Or am I more comfortable in a hands-on, operational role?
+Or am I more comfortable in an operational role?